 - 1. Not only are students called upon to actively support the objectives of the school, but parents are also asked to contribute to the success of the student and the school by upholding the work of the faculty. - 2.
-Parents should guard sacredly the evening study hour.
-While the school aims to have the students do as much of their studying as possible at the school, necessity requires that a considerable amount of work must be done at home. - 3.
+Parents should guard sacredly the evening study time. - 3.
 Parents are urged to call the teachers if they have questions. - 4.
 Parents are also asked and expected to cooperate in assuring student's attendance and participation in field trips, musical presentations and other school programs.
 These activities are as much a part of the total program as the classroom activities and should not be encroached upon by work schedules, vacations or other activities.
 Activities not directly associated with the classroom are designed to enhance educational and personal growth.
-These activities may involve construction projects, grounds beautification, fund-raising projects, social events, off-campus performances, etc. Parents are expected to support these programs by not using those times to take students out of school or allowing students to remain at home.

-5. Parents are encouraged to attend Parent-Teacher conferences, or make other arrangements.
+These activities may involve construction projects, grounds beautification, fund-raising projects, social events, off-campus performances, etc. Parents are expected to support these programs by not using those times to take students out of school or allowing students to remain at home. - 5.
+Parents are encouraged to attend Parent-Teacher conferences, or make other arrangements.